2SH4R/html_css_project_2/README.md

 ## Overview

-This is a website for Sahara, featuring information about various regions and landmarks.
+This is a hero-section of a traveling company's website called Sahara, featuring information about various regions and landmarks.

 ## Project Structure